estuary/flow/site/docs/reference/Connectors/capture-connectors/facebook-marketing.md

 This connector captures data from the Facebook Marketing API into Flow collections.

-[`ghcr.io/estuary/source-facebook-marketing:dev`](https://ghcr.io/estuary/source-facebook-marketing:dev) provides the latest connector image.
+It is available for use in the Flow web application.
+For local development or open-source workflows, [`ghcr.io/estuary/source-facebook-marketing:dev`](https://ghcr.io/estuary/source-facebook-marketing:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

 This connector is based on an open-source connector from a third party, with modifications for performance in the Flow system.
 You can find their documentation [here](https://docs.airbyte.com/integrations/sources/facebook-marketing/),